 4. ATLANTIC SALMON ARE TREATED WITH ANTIBIOTICS

-Atlantic Salmon are big fish that excrete a lot of waste.
-If the cages are not located in an area with strong tides, waste can accumulate.
+Atlantic Salmon are big fish that excrete a lot of waste!
+If the cages are not located in an area with strong tides, waste can accumulate around the fish and at the bottom of the ocean floor.
 To prevent and treat diseases and parasites from waste accumulation, farmers have to incorporate antibiotics into the fish feed.

 The biggest threat to fish farms are sea lice.
 Sea lice begin life as a louse in the water column.
 As the louse matures, it will hook onto the Atlantic Salmon and begin a parasitic relationship - feeding off of the salmon’s mucus, blood, and skin.
 Sometimes, but not always, sea lice can be treated solely with antibiotics.